 The Department of Forestry, Fisheries and the Environment (DFFE) is the managing and regulatory authority for the undertaking of aquaculture activities that include farming, harvesting and transporting of fish for wholesale trading stipulated in the permit conditions issued in terms of the Marine Living Resources Act, 1998 (Act No. 18 of 1998) and associated regulations.
 The Directorate: Sustainable Aquaculture Management (D: SAM) of the Fisheries Branch of DFFE is responsible for the development, management and regulation of a sustainable aquaculture industry that contributes towards job creation, food security, rural development and economic growth.
-D: SAM aims to achieve the above mentioned strategic objectives through the development and implementation of relevant enabling legislation, policies and programmes as well as be responsive and compliant to international obligations and agreed standards.
-The Food Safety Office (FSO) within D: SAM is responsible for the development and management of food safety programmes stipulated in the permit conditions issued in terms of the Marine Living Resources Act, 1998 (Act No. 18 of 1998) including the SASM&CP, South African Aquacultured Marine Fish Monitoring and Control Programme (SAMFM&CP) and National Residue Control Programme (NRCP).
+D: SAM aims to achieve the above-mentioned strategic objectives through the development and implementation of relevant enabling legislation, policies and programmes as well as be responsive and compliant to international obligations and agreed standards.
+The Food Safety Office (FSO) within D: SAM is responsible for the development and management of food safety programmes stipulated in the permit conditions issued in terms of the Marine Living Resources Act, 1998 (Act No. 18 of 1998) including the AMFFSP and the associated National Residue Control Programme (NRCP).
 The objectives of the food safety programmes include providing guarantees to domestic and international markets and consumers that South African cultured fish products are safe for human consumption.

-The risks to food safety of cultured fish include environmental residues (heavy metals, pesticides, polychlorinated biphenyl, dioxins polycyclic aromatic hydrocarbons and radionuclides) and veterinary drug residues (hormones, antibiotics and anthelmintics), the accumulation of biotoxins (Paralytic Shellfish Toxins (PST), Lipophilic Shellfish Toxins (LST) and Amnesic Shellfish Toxins (AST)) and microbiological contamination in shellfish indicated by the presence of E. coli.
+The risks to food safety of cultured fish include environmental residues (heavy metals, pesticides, polychlorinated biphenyl, dioxins, perfluoroalkyl substances, polycyclic aromatic hydrocarbons and radionuclides) and veterinary medicine residues (hormones, antibiotics and anthelmintics), the accumulation of biotoxins (Paralytic Shellfish Toxins (PST), Lipophilic Shellfish Toxins (LST) and Amnesic Shellfish Toxins (AST)) and microbiological contamination in shellfish indicated by the presence of E. coli.

 The DFFE has appointed National Regulator for Compulsory Specifications (NRCS) to officially sample fish from the marine aquaculture farms to monitor the food safety risks in the production areas.
 The samples are taken and transported to the relevant laboratories in accordance with the Standard Operating Procedure (SOP): The Sampling and Transport of Aquacultured Marine Fish.
-The samples are sent to laboratories approved by the Food Safety Office (FSO) for the testing of environmental and veterinary drug residues.
-The test results are submitted to the Food Safety Office (FSO) of the Directorate Sustainable Aquaculture Management for the monitoring and control of the product harvested.
+The samples are sent to laboratories approved by the FSO for the testing of environmental and veterinary medicine residues.
+The test results are submitted to the FSO of the D: SAM for the monitoring and control of the product harvested.

-If the contaminant concentration in the sample is below the regulatory limit stipulated in the relevant national legislation, national food safety programmes and/or the importing country requirements, the product may be considered for certification.
-However, should the residue concentration exceed the relevant regulatory limits, the procedures outlined in this SOP shall be implemented.
+If the contaminant concentration in the sample is below the regulatory limit stipulated in the relevant national legislation, national food safety programmes and/or the importing country requirements, the product may be considered for harvesting for human consumption, and if required, certification.
+However, should the contaminant concentration exceed the relevant regulatory limits, the procedures outlined in this SOP shall be implemented.